LinuxSuRen/smart-hugo/README.md

-# hugo README
+# smart-hugo

-This is the README for your extension "hugo".
-After writing up a brief description, we recommend including the following sections.
+This extension provide a easy way to write your Hugo site.

 ## Features